 Tips for increasing your chances for conceiving with yoga!

 Can we boost our fertility through yoga?
 This question probably crossed the mind of many women out there.
-And lots of women at this very moment that you are reading are trying to or planning to conceive.
+At the moment you are reading the article, many women out there are looking to increase their chances of conceiving by boosting their fertility.
 It could be a quite sensitive topic to some of us, especially if you already checked and know all is technically OK with both of you and yet nothing happens.

 Nadi Shodana or Alternate Nostril breathing

 My all-time favourite breathing exercise and cleansing practice is Nadi Shodana or Alternate Nostril breathing.
 There is no day that I could go without it.
 Is simple yet powerful practice that can bring your system into balance.
 When we inhale through the left nostril we trigger the relaxation response or parasympathetic nervous system and when inhale through the right we stimulate the fight or flight response or sympathetic nervous system.
 And you can feel that instantly after just few rounds of Alternate nostril breathing.
 There should be no effort, dizziness or light headiness.
 If any of these appears leave the practice and try another day.

 Close your right nostril with the thumb of the right hand.

 Inhale through the left nostril, close the left nostril with ring finger of the right hand and exhale through the right nostril.

 Inhale through right nostril, close the right nostril and exhale through the left nostril.
 This is one round.
 You can start with 5 rounds every day.

 Then you can start counting for three or four on the inhale and the same count on the exhale for at least a week before you increase.

 Restores balance in the left and right hemispheres of the brain, and clears the energetic channels